 That’s why you should avoid going into the sauna on an empty stomach.

-What to Eat Before Going to the Sauna
+What to Eat Before a Sauna Session

 You need to eat an hour before stepping inside the sauna.
 But try and keep it light.
 You can eat: